lynix28/API-Automation-Test/README.md

 ## api-cucumberjs-example

-This project is contain API testing scenario using CucumberJS for PINTU technical assessment purposes
+This project is contain API testing using CucumberJS

 ---